How to manage fatigue for better work, rest and play

 - Make your bedroom a comfortable and calm place for sleep.
 Have the room at a comfortable temperature.

 Build small rest breaks into your daily routine.
 A rest break can be simply having a small break in the task that you are doing.
 Take a few minutes to stretch; go for a walk around the office (or block); go to fill your water bottle; use headphones at your desk to eliminate distraction.
 Find a quiet place (unused office/meeting room; car) that you can spend a few minutes recharging.
-Changing your posture and taking a cognitive break from a task can provide some rejuvenation.
+Changing your posture and taking a break from a thinking/memory (cognitive) task can provide some rejuvenation.

 If you can, build rest breaks into your week.
 If you work part-time, it may be good to have a day off in the middle of the week, then you can participate in rejuvenating activities to build up your energy for the rest of the week.